 Since 2015: Researcher at the laboratory Espace au service du Développement, ESPACE-DEV (UMR 228)

 1996-99: Post-doctoral position in Laboratoire d'Automatique, IMP-CNRS (UPR 8521) and then in Systems Theory Laboratory at the University of Perpignan.

 1992-96: Assistant professor,

 Main Research Areas:

 Simulation of spatially extended phenomena.
-Applications in ecology, engineering and life sciences.
+Applications in environmental and life sciences.

 The primary focus of my research is on control and analysis of distributed parameters systems, which consist of spatiotemporal systems studied in terms of inputs and outputs and commonly modelled by partial differential equations (PDE).
 My contribution in the area of systems theory via sensors and actuators concerns the optimization of the actuators structures including the action support and distribution and the number of actuators that can ensure the weak controllability of parabolic systems.
 These studies involve the areas of shape optimization, infinite dimensional optimization problems and integer numbers minimization techniques.
 Numerical implementation of these models is performed and various applications to biological, environmental or engineering systems are considered in my activity.